QubesOS/qubes-doc/building/qubes-r3-building.md

 cp example-configs/qubes-os-master.conf builder.conf
 ~~~

-Edit `builder.conf`, taking a look at `doc/Configuration.md` for a description of all available options.
+Edit `builder.conf`, referring to `doc/Configuration.md` for a description of all available options.

-continue the build process with:
+Continue the build process with:

 ~~~
 make install-deps
 make get-sources
+unset GNUPGHOME
 ~~~

 Finally, if you are making a test build, use: